jyothika2207/python-Reversive-functions-/README.md

-# sum of digits using recursion
+# sum of digits using indirect recursion
   def dsum(n):
     if n==0:
         return 0